Clann na Poblachta: Mother and child scheme

 Browne's second initiative was much more controversial.
 In 1950, Browne tried to put the parts of the Health Act 1947 into effect.
 This Act would give free health care to all mothers and children up to the age of sixteen, regardless of income.
 However, the Mother and Child Scheme, as it became known, faced stiff opposition from Irish doctors and the Catholic Bishops of Ireland.
 Doctors opposed the deal because they feared a reduction in their incomes and because they were worried about state interference between patient and doctor.
 The Catholic Bishops opposed the Act because it seemed a dangerously communistic idea to them.
 They feared it might lead to the supply of birth control and abortion.
 Browne met with the Bishops and thought that he had satisfied them.
-However his handling of the affair alienated possible supporters in the hierarchy, notably Bishop William J. Philbin, and those elements of the medical profession privately supportive of the Mother and Child Scheme.
+However his handling of the affair alienated possible supporters in the hierarchy, notably Bishop John Dignan, and those elements of the medical profession privately supportive of the Mother and Child Scheme.
 In addition his poor attendance at cabinet meetings and strained relationships with cabinet colleagues meant that they too failed to support him.
 On 11 April 1951 MacBride as party leader demanded Browne's resignation and he withdrew from the Cabinet.
 Browne left Clann na Poblachta and several other TDs followed him out of the party, destroying the fragile internal unity of the party.